CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 behavior of the server or client software is expected to be well-defined in accordance with the policy in order to avoid downgrade attacks or substitution attacks.

-The validity period of Related Certificates is identical.
-Therefore, the certification authority (or a delegated entity) MUST provide certificate status information for both the Base Certificate and Delta Certificate throughout their validity period.
-To ease revocation processing for relying parties, it is RECOMMENDED that the certificate status for Related Certificates be identical.

 # IANA Considerations